Carbon Monoxide Detector

 You may never see the greatest threat to your health inside your home.
-That’s because carbon monoxide is an odorless, colorless gas who’s effects can be very, very lethal.
+That’s because carbon monoxide is an odorless, colorless gas whose effects can be very, very lethal.

 In fact the U.S. Consumer Product Safety Commission says that every year more than a hundred people die from unintentional exposure to carbon monoxide.